Huaihua Hunan, China Travel Guide

 A few international fast-food options (KFC, McDonald's).

-Potentially very basic Western-style cafes.
+Potentially very rudimentary Western-style cafes.

 Rare outside of Chinese cuisine.